 The Cathedral Chapter takes the safeguarding and care of children and vulnerable adults very seriously.
-Our Cathedral Safeguarding Officers works hard to safeguard children and young people, vulnerable adults and those in abusive relationships
+Our Cathedral Safeguarding Officers work hard to safeguard children and young people, vulnerable adults and those in abusive relationships

 The Cathedral’s Safeguarding Officers are:

 Cherry can be contacted through the Cathedral Office on 020 7367 6700 or by email